 Mangawhai Walkway

-Mangawhai Walkway is a stunning coastal track from Paepae-o-Tū / Bream Tail in the north to the south end of Mangawhai Heads Beach.
-It is also a section of Te Araroa as it heads south to Te Ārai and Pākiri Beach.
+Located on the stunning Northland coast of the North Island, the Mangawhai Walkway is a captivating coastal track that stretches from Paepae-o-Tū / Bream Tail in the north to the southern end of Mangawhai Heads Beach.
+This track is also part of Te Araroa as it continues south towards Te Ārai and Pākiri Beach.
+The Mangawhai Walkway is renowned for its breathtaking coastal views and landscapes.

 10 images

-Local iwi Te Uri O Hau are believed to have arrived in Mangawhai on the ocean-going waka, Mahuhu Ki Te Rangi, around 1250.
-In the 1800s, rangatira Te Whai resided in Manga, which means “where the rivers meet.”
-This provided the name Manga-Te-Whai, now abbreviated to Mangawhai.
+The area holds significant historical value, with the local iwi, Te Uri O Hau, believed to have arrived in Mangawhai on the ocean-going waka, Mahuhu Ki Te Rangi, around 1250.
+In the 1800s, the rangatira Te Whai lived in the area known as Manga, meaning "where the rivers meet."
+This name evolved into Manga-Te-Whai, which has since been shortened to Mangawhai.

-The quickest way to Mangawhai is from Kaiwaka on State Highway 1 on Kaiwaka Mangawhai Road.
-The south end of the track is accessible from the Kaipara District Council car park near the Surf Life Saving Club at the end of Wintle Street.
-Alternatively, you can access the north end of the track from the west end of Bream Tail Road and Te Araroa.
+To reach Mangawhai, the quickest route is from Kaiwaka via State Highway 1, continuing on Kaiwaka Mangawhai Road.
+The southern end of the track is accessible from the Kaipara District Council car park near the Surf Life Saving Club at the end of Wintle Street.
+Alternatively, you can start from the north end of the track, accessible from the west end of Bream Tail Road and Te Araroa.

 10 images